 Perhaps the most obvious example of this is Epic Games’ Fortnite and the concept of the ‘metaverse’ which has grown from it.
 Since Fortnite Battle Royale’s launch back in 2017, Epic has been slowly introducing other forms of media to the world of its uber-successful shooter game.
 Now Fortnite has become a media platform in and of itself, hosting virtual concerts for the likes of Travis Scott and Marshmello, and even blockbuster movie screenings.
 Movements like this combined with gamers’ general pop-culture savviness is slowly but surely turning them into the prime tastemakers of our generation.

 So, we’ve established that the label ‘gamer’ covers a huge range of people from diverse backgrounds, and that this audience plays a huge role in shaping the pop-culture landscape.
 Now let’s talk about the power gamers have to affect change.
-The Game Marketing Genie reports that there are more than 2.5 billion gamers around the world, while in 2019, there were 3.8 billion people active on social media.
-GMG reckons that the majority of these 2.5 billion gamers are also tuned in to social media – it’s a fair assumption to make, and if true, you don’t need us to tell you the significance that gamers have on the global conversation.
+In the 2022 report from GAMEFID it is stated that there are around 3.24 billion gamers around the world.
+It is also believed that the majority of these 3.24 billion gamers are also tuned in to social media – it’s a fair assumption to make, and if true, you don’t need us to tell you the significance that gamers have on the global conversation.

 Gamers are an opinionated bunch.